William B. Gould: Literacy

 It is unknown how Gould learned to read and write, as in much of the South it was illegal to teach those skills to the enslaved.
 However, it is clear that he was educated and able to express himself elegantly.
 In his diary, Gould quoted Shakespeare, had some knowledge of French, and knew a handful of Spanish expressions.
 It is possible that he was educated in the Front Street Methodist Church near Nixon's slave quarters, or at St. John's Episcopal Church.

 During stops in New York while in the Navy, Gould frequently visited the offices of The Anglo-African, an abolitionist newspaper.
 Gould raised funds for the publication, become an avid reader, and serve as a correspondent under the pen name "Oley."
 While on board the Niagara, Gould often corresponded with Robert Hamilton, the publisher.

 During the war, Gould sent and received a large number of letters.
 None of them survive, but each is noted in his diary.
 They include family, friends, former shipmates, other contraband, and acquaintances in North Carolina, New York, Massachusetts.
 He corresponds frequently with George W. Price who escaped with him, and with Abraham Galloway, both of whom served in the North Carolina General Assembly after the war.
-He most frequently writes to his eventual wife, Cornelia Reed, and they exchange at least 60 letters during the war.
+He most frequently writes to his eventual wife, Cornelia Read, and they exchange at least 60 letters during the war.
 Cornelia attended school after she moved to Nantucket; it is unclear whether she knew how to read and write prior.